Big Data Analytics Use Cases

 In other words, what is the use case that shapes the context for “Raw Data -> Aggregated Data -> Intelligence -> Insights -> Decisions -> Operational Impact -> Financial Outcomes -> Value creation.”

-However, despite the rosy predictions, many organizations will flounder in their Big Data efforts not because they lack analytics capability but because they lack clear objectives or multi-year roadmaps in converting noisy data into useful signals.
+However, despite the rosy predictions, many organizations will flounder in their Big Data efforts not because they lack analytics capability but because they lack clear objectives, experimental mindset or multi-year roadmaps in converting noisy data into useful signals.

 So the first question is: What do you really want to achieve?
 Increased customer loyalty?
+Better engagement?
 A greater share of wallet via cross-sell?
 New customers?
 Lower attrition?
+Cheaper and faster data processing?
 In other words, what is the use case?
 As the old adage goes: if you don’t know where you are going, any road will get you there.

 Use cases described in this posting are meant to stimulate ideas of how to apply iterative big data analytics in your own organization and enable your own analytics center of innovation.
 Some interesting Big Data use cases I have come across recently include: